 By: Mike Aguirre

-How many people do you know that step foot inside a gym head straight to the squat rack or get here a minute before their training appointment and get right into their first working set?
+How many people do you know that step foot inside a gyms in Scottsdale head straight to the squat rack or get here a minute before their training appointment and get right into their first working set?
 Probably plenty gym goers you’ve seen or perhaps you’ve done that yourself once or twice.
 The human body is so complex that it is imperative you incorporate a great warm-up into your routine before you get your body going into its primary block of exercises.
 It will do wonders for you in the long run helping with decrease of injury and longevity in your joints.
 There are 5 components that make a warm up great and I’m going to tell you about them.

 First and foremost general movement.
 Any type of general movement before exercise is key to increase core body temperature, increase blood flow to the muscles and should be the first absolute thing you should do.
 Whether that be a light jog, brisk walk, moderate ride on the bike the list can go on but just getting any type of movement to heat up your body temperature is step one.